LOADING ...

 And children happily.

-didn't seem to be full of pop-tarts and fish sticks.
+They didn't to be full of pop-tarts and fish sticks.

-On and on she walked, and soon to a stream.
+On and on she walked, and came to a stream.

 On and on she through the stream,

-Against the current, her platforms dangling her shoulder.
+Against the current, her platforms from her shoulder.

-She sight of that for which she had been searching:
+She caught sight of that for she had been searching:

-She then knew what she had been to do.
+She knew what she had been born to do.

 Into her shoes and walked it.

-She poured some right out of the packet, into the
+She poured oats right out of the packet, into the

-Slowly, she walked to the of the field,
+Slowly, she to the middle of the field,

 Looked up to the stars and wildly.

-Kristin: there are only a few. you just say one.
+Kristin: there are only a few. you could say one.

 o